Join me!

 I love growing peppers in my vertical garden bed.

-Pepper Harvesting Tips
+Pepper Plant Harvesting Tips

 • Never let your peppers stop growing!
 If it stops growing, it will affect the production of flower buds.
 If flower buds drop off, you lose a potential pepper.

 • Plan the timing of harvesting carefully.
 Peppers tend to be harvested before they are mature.
 However, their flavour doesn’t reach its full potential until maturity.
-If you pick peppers before they mature, your pepper will produce more peppers in order to try and seed.
+If you pick peppers before they mature, your pepper will produce more peppers to try and seed.

 • Be careful with the heat!
 Finally, if you have a really hot pepper variety, use gloves when harvesting peppers.
 The capsaicin oil from the peppers can actually burn your skin.